Craniosynostosis (Costa Rica)

 Through her research, Lyana had already suspected Marcel had craniosynostosis and started exploring her options.
 Though the neurosurgeon in Costa Rica was willing to treat Marcel, Lyana explains, “My husband and I were looking for the best doctors and the best place in the world to treat Marcel, and we were going to do whatever it took.”

-Lyana’s research led her to Boston Children’s Hospital’s website and a video of Mark Proctor, MD, vice chair of neurosurgery.
+Lyana’s research led her to Boston Children’s Hospital’s website and a video of Mark Proctor, MD, Neurosurgeon-in-chief.
 “Something was telling me, you can trust this guy.
 He’s the one.
 It was a mother’s instinct.”

 All signs lead to Boston